 I like to place the tomatoes last.
 I feel it kinda locks everything in place.
 Brush those tomatoes with more vinaigrette and give them a little sprinkle of salt and black pepper.

-All that’s left to do is close the sandwich up and dig in!
+All that’s left to do is close the sandwiches up and dig in!

 Best Bread for a Sub Sandwich

-I love a good ol’ sub bun here.
+I love to use a sub bun.
 While delicious, baguettes are not the way to go for this sandwich.
 They’re a bit too hardy.